 You can use Rocket Lawyer to create a variety of estate planning documents, including a will, power of attorney, or revocable living trust.
 All document templates on the Rocket Lawyer site are vetted by a legal team and are valid in all 50 states plus the District of Columbia.

 If you have questions about your will or any other legal document, the site provides access to an on-call attorney who can respond to them on your behalf via phone, chat, or email.
 You can revise, download, and print your will at any time, and you can sign it electronically in seconds.

 Rocket Lawyer uses the same questionnaire format as most online will-makers.
 The site claims you can create a will “in minutes,” though it doesn’t specify how many.

 A premium subscription to Rocket Lawyer costs $40 per month.
-Your first week of the service is free, which should give you enough time to make a will if that’s all you want to do.
-However, if you choose to keep the service, you can use it for a wide variety of other documents, including powers of attorney, lease agreements, and business contracts.
+Your first week of legal services is free, which should give you enough time to make a will if that’s all you want to do.
+However, if you choose to keep the service, you can use it for a wide variety of other documents, such as lease agreements and business contracts.

 All online will-makers are cheaper than using a lawyer, but Do Your Own Will is one of the few that’s completely free.
 It’s only appropriate for simple wills, but it’s quick and easy, and the price is impossible to beat.

 Do Your Own Will provides the necessary forms to create a will, living will, or durable power of attorney.
 The site doesn’t offer any access to a legal team.
 But there’s a section with some basic information on legal topics, such as what a will includes, the probate process, naming an executor, and naming guardians for children.
 You can save your will online and return to the site to update it at any time.